sapcc/esxi-exporter/README.md

 ## About
 This is a critical service exporter.
 It uses the vCenter pyVmomi SDK and ssh to retrieve critical services of esxi-hosts in order to monitor them with prometheus.
 The term services relates to linux-services like `hostd` or `ntp`.
-Esxi means esxi-hostsystem.
+ESXi means esxi-hostsystem.

 ## Getting started